teglouis27/find-concrete-nouns/README.md

-# find-concrete-nouns
+# tariff-laws-JScripts
-This uses prolog to find concrete nouns from WordNet so that way tariffs can be followed.
-A concrete noun is a noun that is concrete in at least one setting.
+This uses prolog and JScripts to comply with tariff laws.
+It is something that must be done using AI, since thousands of tariffs can change daily.